evgslesar/evgslesar.github.io/_posts/2022-12-27-good-coding-with-python.markdown

 date:   2022-12-27 17:28:00 +0800
 categories: Python
 ---
-I'm not an extremely good programmer, but sometimes I manage to throw dust in people's eyes, and they consider me a senior developer.
+I'm not an extremely skilled programmer, but sometimes I manage to throw dust in people's eyes, and they consider me a senior developer.
 And over time, it somehow happened that I started to perform a lot of code reviews.
 Looking through file after file, one day I saw that people and projects change, but what remains the same are the points that I constantly criticize like a real bore.
 So, I've decided to collect the most common patterns in this chaotic article.
 Hope they will help you write cleaner and more efficient Python code.

 ## Quitting too early
 This point is definitely in the first place, because I see such things in everyone's code: